makerdao/dss-allocator/README.md

 ### StableSwapper

-An automation contract, which can be used by the AllocatorDaos to set up recurring swaps of stable tokens (e.g NST to USDC).
+An automation contract, which can be used by the AllocatorDAOs to set up recurring swaps of stable tokens (e.g NST to USDC).

-- In order to use it the AllocatorDao should list it as an operator of its Swapper primitive in the AllocatorRoles contract.
+- In order to use it the AllocatorDAO should list it as an operator of its Swapper primitive in the AllocatorRoles contract.
 - The Swapper primitive will rate-limit the automation contract.

 ### StableDepositorUniV3

-An automation contract sample, which can be used by the AllocatorDaos to set up recurring deposits or withdraws.
+An automation contract sample, which can be used by the AllocatorDAOs to set up recurring deposits or withdraws.

-- In order to use it the AllocatorDao should list it as an operator of its DepositorUniV3 primitive in the AllocatorRoles contract.
+- In order to use it the AllocatorDAO should list it as an operator of its DepositorUniV3 primitive in the AllocatorRoles contract.
 - The Depositor primitive will rate-limit the automation contract.

 ### ConduitMover

-An automation contract sample, which can be used by the AllocatorDaos to move funds between their AllocatorBuffer and the conduits in an automated manner.
+An automation contract sample, which can be used by the AllocatorDAOs to move funds between their AllocatorBuffer and the conduits in an automated manner.

 ### IAllocatorConduit